-4.3.4.1.
-For the Free Unknown Programmes, figures will be chosen from Section 0.
-A maximum of 10 figures may be submitted.
+2.3.1.1.
+For the Free Unknown Programmes, figures will be chosen from Appendix A. A maximum of 10 figures may be submitted.
 A representative of every NAC which has a pilot (or pilots) competing (except as Hors Concours) may submit one figure, unless there are more than 10 NACs participating.
-In this case, the procedure to determine which NACs will submit figures will be as in paragraph 4.3.4.2.
+In this case, the procedure to determine which NACs will submit figures will be as in paragraph 2.3.1.2.
 Repetition of any manoeuvre with the same catalogue number is not allowed within any one programme.
-Repetition of a complete figure from Programme 3 is not allowed in Programme 4.
-The intent of this regulation is that in Programme 4, the sequence will be different from that in Programme 3, composed with the new figures submitted by Aero Clubs for Programme 4.
+Repetition of a complete figure from Programme 2 is not allowed in Programme 3, and repetition of a complete figure from Programmes 2 and 3 is not allowed in Programme 4.
+The intent of this regulation is that sequences for Programmes 2, 3 and 4 will be different.

-Category Programme Minimum K Maximum K
+Category Programme Figure Minimum K Figure Maximum K

-Yak 52 3 12 20
+Yak 52 / Intermediate 2 12 20

+3 12 25

-4 15 25
+4 12 30

+Advanced 2 15 30

-Advanced 3 15 35
+3 15 35

 4 15 40

+Unlimited 2 22 No limit

-Unlimited 3 22 No limit
+3 22 No limit

 4 22 No limit

-- 4.3.4.2.
-If there are pilots competing from more than 10 NACs, 10 such Clubs will be selected to nominate figures for each Unknown Programme.
-This procedure will be applied separately for Programmes 3 and 4.
-For "A" and "Y52" those Clubs that have at least 3 pilots regardless of gender or, in Unlimited, those with either a male or a female team of three pilots, shall have the first priority to be selected for this group.
-Clubs with less than three pilots of either gender shall have the lower priority.
-The International Jury, guided by this system of priorities, shall draw lots as necessary to determine which Clubs shall choose figures and in which order.
-Priority to be in the group does not imply priority in the order of selecting figures. - 4.3.4.3.
+- 2.3.1.2.
+If there are pilots competing from more than 10 NACs, 10 such NACs will be selected to nominate figures for each Unknown Programme.
+This procedure will be applied separately for Programmes 2, 3 and 4. - a) The first priority to be selected for this group will be: - i) In Unlimited, those NACs that have either a male or a female team of at least 3 pilots. - ii) In Advanced, or in separate Yak 52 or Intermediate, those NACs that have at least 3 pilots regardless of gender. - iii) In combined Yak 52 / Intermediate (as defined in 1.2.2.3.c), those NACs that have either a Yak 52 or an Intermediate team of at least 3 pilots regardless of gender. - b) The International Jury, guided by this system of priorities, shall draw lots as necessary to determine which NACs shall choose figures and in which order. - c) Priority to be in the group does not imply priority in the order of selecting figures. - 2.3.1.3.
 If there are pilots from fewer than 10 NACs participating, their representatives will still select only one figure each.
 The remaining figures will be selected by the International Jury.
 These figures must be of the average difficulty of the figures submitted by the NACs and cover Families not represented by them.
-Repetition of Catalogue numbers is not allowed throughout the nominated figures. - 4.3.4.4.
-Sequences for Programme 3 or 4 are to be composed using the 10 officially approved figures submitted by the Aero Clubs, and additional figures from the Aresti System (Condensed) as currently amended by CIVA, solely to aid in composition.
-These additional linking figures may contain repetitions despite rule 4.3.4.1. - a) In the nomination of figures there will be a limit on the number of figures selected from the following:
+Repetition of Catalogue numbers is not allowed throughout the nominated figures. - 2.3.1.4.
+Sequences for Programme 2, 3 or 4 are to be composed using the 10 officially approved figures submitted by the National Teams, and additional figures from the Aresti System (Condensed) as currently amended by CIVA, solely to aid in composition.
+These additional figures may contain repetitions despite rule 2.3.1.1. - a) In the nomination of figures there will be a limit on the number of figures selected from the following: